Technology, temporary help keeps farmers on job longer

 "With the cost of land and equipment, I don't know how you can make it work (as a young farmer).
 It'll cost $1 million to get into it," McManus says.

 Agriculture's age imbalance and the barriers to entry for young farmers have not gone unnoticed by U.S. lawmakers.
-A House subcommittee is planning a hearing Thursday to start addressing the challenges faced by new farmers.
+A House panel plans a hearing Thursday to start addressing the challenges faced by new farmers.

+"It's important and it's my job to ensure Congress and this administration hear these stories loud and clear," said Democratic Rep. Abby Finkenauer of Iowa, who leads the House Small Business subcommittee that deals with rural development and agriculture.

 With time and money invested in land and equipment, some older farmers are reluctant to cede their operations to younger workers.
 Technological advancements have made it easier for them to work longer, according to agriculture workers and experts.